-(a) The League Statistician will determine the League standings based on the following team statistics: wins, losses, overtime losses, shootout losses, goals for, goals against, and total penalty minutes.

-- (b) Win 2 points Loss in overtime or shootout 1 point (no point awarded if losing team pulls goaltender) Loss 0 points - (c) The following tiebreakers are applied to determine the final year-end standings: - (1) Most wins during the regular season. - (2) Head-to-head (most points earned in regular-season standings between tied teams) - (3) Best goals-for minus goals-against between tied teams. - (4) Best goals-for minus goals-against for entire season. - (5) Flip a coin. - (d) For 3 or more tied teams that have played each other an unequal number of times the following tiebreakers will be used.
+- (a) League standings are based on the following team statistics: wins, losses, overtime losses, shootout losses, goals for, goals against, and total penalty minutes. - (b) Win 2 points - Loss in overtime or shootout 1 point (no point awarded if losing team pulls goaltender) - Loss 0 points - (c) The following tiebreakers are applied to determine the final year-end standings: - (1) Most wins during the regular season. - (2) Head-to-head (most points earned in regular-season standings between tied teams) - (3) Best goals-for minus goals-against between tied teams. - (4) Best goals-for minus goals-against for entire season. - (5) Flip a coin. - (d) For 3 or more tied teams that have played each other an unequal number of times the following tiebreakers will be used.
 Once the number of tied teams is 2, revert to tiebreakers 801 (c). - (1) Most wins during the regular season. - (2) Best goals-for minus goals-against for entire season. - (3) Fewest penalty minutes. - (4) Flip a coin.

-803: PLAYER STATISTICS
+802: PLAYER STATISTICS